JAC-CS-Game-Programming-F25/project-freestylers/README.md

 ## 🕹️ Gameplay

 Each round start with each player positioned on an extremity of the roof.
 Players can not walk, instead they are constantly rocking back and forth and need to time their jump in order to go in the direction they want.
 The weapon mechanic is also unconventional, in order to aim, players need to raise their arm and let go of the trigger when they think the weapon is oriented at the proper angle in order to hit the other player.
 All weapons are ranged and have different aspects.

 * Bazooka: The projectile coming out of the weapon  has a travel time and is heavier, allowing for more knocking out potential on hit.
 (If spare time at the end, projectile could have a shockwave that ejects the enemy if they are close enough to where it exploded)

 * Handgun: project has no travel time, instant hit but lower weight with less knocking out potential.

-* AK47: Shoots a wave of 3 bullets on release, bullets have a travel time (low), relatively high knocking out potential.
+* Lazer: Shoots a lazer beem for a second, relatively high knocking out potential.

 * Axe throwing: Very short range, but projectile loses speed very quickly, players need to get close to each others for max effect.